qiueqiue/simpleapp-generator/README.md

 all format recognize by ajv plus below:

 1. tel: only digit, auto generate input tel
-2. x-document-no : required string, document unique key by organization, will pass to autocomplete too. force by pass using property `x-ignore-autocomplete`
-3. x-document-label: required string, document label use by autocomplete, force by pass using `x-ignore-autocomplete`
-4. x-autocomplete-field: define this field appear in autocomplete or not
+2. documentno : will use documentno generator for auto generate document no
-5. x-text: do nothing, will auto generate textarea
+3. text: do nothing, will auto generate textarea
+4. html editor: do nothing, will auto generate html editor